Ayesh-07/JavaScript-Mastery-Training/DOM Manipulation Practice/Task.md

 In `script.js`:
 - Create a new paragraph element with a unique ID and append it to the `<div>` with ID `container`.
 The content of the new `<p>` element should be “Dynamic Item X” where X is a number.
 You can manually set the number for this task.

-## Submission
-- Ensure your JavaScript code is well-commented to explain what each section does.
-- Include your HTML and JavaScript files in a zip folder or share a link to your GitHub repository with the files.